fkyprianou/deved-platform/content/blog/en/build-a-chatbot-therapist-with-vonage-ai-studio-and-openai-part-i.md

 ## History of Chatbot Therapists

 Now, chatbot therapists have a bit of history.
 ELIZA was one of the first, built to show superficial computer-to-human interactions.
 ALICE came along to up the game as an improved version.
-However, it was Misuku that really showed us how a chatbot could lend an 'ear'.
+However, it was Mitsuku that really showed us how a chatbot could lend an 'ear'.
 These innovative technologies have each played a significant role in evolving the conversation (pun intended) around digital mental health solutions.

 Nowadays, OpenAI's ChatGPT is stepping up, not just chatting, but offering a little therapy as well.